 Just remember to stay true to yourself.
 Searching for the absolute lightest tents can lead to sacrificing some parts of backpacking and hiking that we realize we enjoyed to begin with.

-I hope this guide was helpful for finding the best ultralight tent to fit your needs.
+I hope this guide was helpful for finding a good ultralight tent to fit your needs.
 If you want to comment or recommend a tent I didn’t include, please use my contact form to get in touch.